nextcloud/vm/README.md

 #### All Systems Go
 > NcVM can check for and install _stable_ updates to keep things current, smooth, and secure.

+## FYI

+Developed by [Daniel Hansson](https://github.com/enoch85) and the Nextcloud community.
+The [master branch](https://github.com/nextcloud/vm/tree/master) (full-version) of this VM is not supported by Nextcloud GmbH.
+You can download the official VM ([also from this repo](https://github.com/nextcloud/vm/tree/official-basic-vm)) from [our website](https://download.nextcloud.com/vm/Official-Nextcloud-VM.zip).

 --------------------